-What is our plugin BRAW Studio and its basic function ?
-Limitations, the Panel for PPro, explanation about the Source Settings and the Sidecar workflow are all discussed in this article
+What is BRAW Studio and its basic function ?
+The Desktop Application, the Adobe plugins, Limitations, the Panel for Premiere Pro, explanations about Source Settings and Sidecar workflow are all discussed in this article

 Table of Contents

-We always update our plugin as quickly as possible when a new version of the BRAW API is available (see our Changelog), which is usually when a new firmware for your camera or a new version of DaVinci Resolve is released.
+We always update our application and plugins as quickly as possible when a new version of the BRAW API is available (see our Changelog), which is usually when a new firmware for your camera or a new version of DaVinci Resolve is released.

-With the FREE version, you have access to the basic features of a BRAW Importer, and you are able to tweak the BRAW Parameters from the BRAW Source Settings effect in Premiere Pro.
+With the FREE version, you have access to the basic features of a BRAW Importer in Adobe plugins, and you are able to tweak the BRAW Parameters from the BRAW Source Settings effect in Premiere Pro.
 To put it simply, you will find for FREE all the features available in the Blackmagic Design PrPro Plugin, without all its bugs, as well as official support for After Effects.
+In the Desktop Application, you will be able to play your BRAW files, and preview them with different RAW Settings.

 The BRAW Studio Panel for Premiere Pro